tlively/learn-gfx-hal/book/src/02_drawing_a_triangle.md

 And we'll see anything that someone wanted to log.

+# TODO: kill all the stuff past here

 ## Create an Instance

 With our dependencies all set, the very first thing we do is create an